linfri/SForm/README.md

 Adding support for AWS, ran into some Dropbox-specific issues.

-Collecting emails and mass-mailing the artists (if GDPR is enabled).
+Collecting emails and mass-mailing the artists.

 Generating description files for Internet Archive.

-Generating not only CSVs but also PDF reports with stats.

 Adding checks for special symbols (if migration to AWS won't solve it)